Do I need planning permission

 Larger home extensions: neighbour consultation scheme

-For a period between 30 May 2013 and 30 May 2019, householders will be able to build larger single-storey rear extensions under permitted development.
-The size limits will double from 4 metres to 8 metres for detached houses, and from 3 metres to 6 metres for all other houses.
+Householders can build larger single-storey rear extensions under permitted development.
+The size limits will double from 4 metres to 8 metres for detached houses and from 3 metres to 6 metres for all other houses.
 These new larger extensions (i.e. if they extend between 4 and 8 metres, or between 3 and 6 metres) must go through the following process:

 - A written description of the proposal which includes the length that the extension extends beyond the rear wall of the original house, the height at the eaves and the height at the highest point of the extension.